 The wound of Bruce leaving Maiden would go deep.

-Dickinson would never agree with the criticism, obviously, and defended his position: “I know the sea of wisdom from Steve is that I didn’t give a fuck.
+Dickinson would never agree with the criticism, obviously, and in defending his position he touched on the core problem of announcing his split before the tour: “I know the sea of wisdom from Steve is that I didn’t give a fuck.
 I suddenly realised that I didn’t have a clue exactly how to play it.
 I think for them to assume that you can just turn on a performance like a tap is… In a sense it’s kind of symptomatic of the whole thing, you know?”

-And despite what the singer said, what was emotionally difficult for Steve Harris was keeping Iron Maiden going when Bruce Dickinson left.
+And despite what the singer thought of his ex-partner’s philosophy, it was actually emotionally difficult for Steve Harris to keep Iron Maiden going when Bruce Dickinson left.
 He went along with the singer’s idea that they would go out with a bang by doing a final tour with him, something Harris says he regrets.
 More than that, the Maiden chief readily admits that he considered retirement when Dickinson left the band:

 “I spoke to Davey on the phone and I suppose, at that point, I did have a doubt as to whether to carry on or not.
 I thought, ‘I just don’t have the strength at the moment.’ ”

 As Maiden came close to shutting down long before their time, it was soft-spoken guitarist Dave Murray that would provide the spark of leadership that turned the ship around and set it on a steady course for the 1990s battles ahead.